electricbookworks/electric-book/samples/text/01-01-plain-text.md

 "Because it would spare your Majesty all fear of future annoyance.
 If the lady loves her husband, she does not love your Majesty.
 If she does not love your Majesty, there is no reason why she should interfere with your Majesty's plan."

 "It is true.
-And yet--Well!
+And yet--- Well!
 I wish she had been of my own station!
 What a queen she would have made!"
 He relapsed into a moody silence, which was not broken until we drew up in Serpentine Avenue.

 <!-- index:
 -King of Bohemia